Step 4 of the HotDocs Author workflow: Create regions and rules

 You use the Field Editor to designate a repeated region in your template.
 This creates a REPEAT instruction field at the beginning of the repeated region and a END REPEAT instruction field at the end of the repeated region.
 It also enables you to designate a repeated dialog so that HotDocs can gather multiple answers for each question the dialog presents to your template users in the interview.
 During document assembly, HotDocs then adds these answers as a list it creates at the location you designated as a repeated region.

-To view the options for a repeated region, in the Field Editor select Create a repeated region.
+To view the options for a repeated region, in the Field Editor select Create a repeated region icon Create a repeated region.

 Common Tasks